BinduKV1994/GK_Repository/README.md

 ## CustomerCashReturn

-A Java-based utility that calculates the optimal change (in bills and coins) to return to a customer after a purchase using `BigDecimal` for accuracy in monetary values.
+A Java-based utility that calculates the optimal change (in bills and coins) to return to a customer after a purchase using 'BigDecimal' for accuracy in monetary values.

 ---